Hey Readers, today we will discuss Properties of Metals in brief, before dive into the topic let me give you an idea about metal and alloys.

 All metals are extracted from their ores.

-The considerable amount of energy is spent during the extraction process.
+A considerable amount of energy is spent during the extraction process.
 As a result of pure metals possess more energy compared to their ores.

 Metal will not be stable in their high energy state.

 As a result, pure metals have a tendency to revert back to their natural state.
-When pure metals are exposed to the atmosphere our environment containing liquid and gases, the surface of the metal starts deteriorating due to the chemical reaction.
+When pure metals are exposed to the atmosphere of our environment containing liquid and gases, the surface of the metal starts deteriorating due to the chemical reaction.